lizrice/containers-and-go/README.md

 ## Before the workshop

 You can run nearly all the scenarios on [Katacoda](https://www.katacoda.com), a training platform that gives you an online environment where you can easily work through the examples.
-You will just need an internet connection for this.
+You will just need an internet connection for this (and you will need to have [3rd-party cookes enabled on your browser](https://www.whatismybrowser.com/detect/are-third-party-cookies-enabled)).

 There are some optional exercises you can run if you have Docker installed on your laptop, so please [install Docker](https://docker.com) and create a free account on [Docker Hub](https://hub.docker.com) before you attend the session.